 A formal price quote sent to a prospect

 A quote document is the formal price proposal a seller hands a buyer: the configured product, the agreed line items, the discounts, and the terms, captured in one approved artefact.
-It is an offer, generally not yet binding, and that intermediate status is the whole point.
-The quote is where a deal's commercial shape gets pinned down before anyone signs.
+It is an offer, generally not yet binding, and the quote is where a deal's commercial shape gets pinned down before anyone signs.

 Quoting predates software; the priced proposal is as old as trade.
 The discipline that surrounds the modern quote is younger.
 As products grew configurable, with options, bundles, and rules that made some combinations invalid, manual quoting became error-prone, and a category emerged to govern it: Configure, Price, Quote, or CPQ.
 BigMachines, founded in 2000 by Godard Abel and Christopher Shutts and acquired by Oracle in 2013, moved CPQ to the browser, so configuration rules, pricing logic, and approval routing lived in one system, work that had previously scattered across a sales engineer's spreadsheets.